-Six stations on Brisbane's southside- Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, and Fairfield - will benefit from significant upgrades as part of the $5.4 billion Cross River Rail project.View Station
+Seven stations on Brisbane's southside - Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, Fairfield and Dutton Park - will be rebuilt as part of the Cross River Rail project.View Station

 Six southside stations to be upgraded as part of Cross River Rail